 While the warship will remain in the Middle East, most of the crew are being brought home for Christmas

-While the warship will remain in the Middle East, most of the crew are being brought home for Christmas (Picture: MOD)
+While the warship will remain in the Middle East, many of the crew are being brought home for Christmas (Picture: MOD)

 Navy